-Worth noting: Failure to check in on performance between reviews creates a disconnect wherein employees and managers have entirely different views of why an individual is succeeding or failing in their role.
+Worth noting: Failure to check in on performance between reviews creates a disconnect.
+Often, employees and managers have entirely different views of why an individual is succeeding or failing in their role.
 If leaders and direct reports are communicating regularly, self-evaluations should be more aligned with top-down reviews from a manager.
-After all, if there’s one thing that does not belong in a performance review, it’s a surprise.
+After all, if there’s one thing that does not belong in employee performance reviews, it’s a surprise.

 If there’s one thing that does not belong in a performance review, it’s a surprise.

 Who are you more afraid of, your boss or your desk-mate?
-Though review anxiety can plague businesses with a formal evaluation process, Kazoo’s research shows that companies can drastically reduce such dread by incorporating peer-to-peer feedback into their performance reviews.
+Review anxiety can plague the formal evaluation process.
+But Kazoo’s research shows that companies can drastically reduce such dread by incorporating peer-to-peer feedback into their performance reviews.

 Not convinced?
 When surveyed, only 18% of employees at organizations with peer reviews report review-related anxiety.
-For companies who don’t opt for peer-to-peer feedback, that number doubles to 36%.
+For companies that don’t opt for peer-to-peer feedback, that number doubles to 36%.

-We’ve said it before, and we’ll say it again: Companies get the most out of reviews when feedback flows in all directions.
+We’ve said it before, and we’ll say it again.
+Companies get the most out of employee performance reviews when feedback flows in all directions.
 Yes, that means inviting employee feedback on your leadership team.
 Bottom-up reviews not only help identify and correct managerial blind spots, but they give employees a much-needed voice in the review process.

 If you’re looking to incorporate bottom-up feedback into your reviews, psychological safety is a MUST.
 At the bare minimum, this means:

-- Employees need to feel like their feedback will not be used against them (this is where anonymous surveys can come in handy).
+- Employees must feel their feedback will not be used against them

 The numbers don’t lie: annual reviews are out, and quarterly reviews are in.
 After all, the pitfalls of a yearly check-in — timeliness, anxiety, relevance, specificity, and usefulness — fall to the wayside when companies prioritize a more-regular performance review schedule.